-[vc_row][vc_column][vc_column_text]Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to many people.
+[vc_row][vc_column][vc_column_text]Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to some people.

-How to design a perfect knife rack?
+How a perfect knife rack should look like?

-Learn more about kitchen organisation: Keep It Minimalistic: Maximise Kitchen Space By Organising Items
+Learn more about kitchen organisation: Keep It Minimalistic: Maximise Kitchen Space By Organising Items[/vc_column_text]

 As knives tend to hang down lower the longer they are so, in theory, you should hit the top of the handle of the knife you are after before you get near the edge of the blade on the knife to the right.

+If you have your rack quite low then we’d suggest to point down and handle up.
 Remember, safety first.
 Never reach for a knife without looking where your hand is going, you are not on a pro chef production line, take your time and enjoy your cooking and your tools.
-A cook with a badly cut hand can’t cook so be careful out there people.
+A cook with a badly cut hand can’t cook so be careful out there, people.

 Don’ts of magnetic knife racks